 Oakmont High School opened its doors in 1966 and is the second of five high schools in the Roseville Joint Union High School District (RJUHSD).
 OHS currently serves a diverse population of approximately 1,800 students from within the Roseville and surrounding communities.
-Oakmont’s commitment to excellence has been part of our tradition for almost 50 years.Our Vision Statement, "Honoring our tradition of excellence with a commitment to the future," reflects both the importance of our history in this community and our recognition that we must prepare students for a constantly changing world.
-Our Mission Statement emphasizes and defines the importance of success for our students: "At Oakmont we are dedicated to empowering all students to be engaged participants in our OHS community, while fostering an environment where all students graduate college-ready with the skills needed to succeed in a global society."
+Oakmont’s commitment to excellence has been part of our tradition for over 50 years.Our Vision Statement, "Honoring our tradition of excellence with a commitment to the future," reflects both the importance of our history in this community and our recognition that we must prepare students for a constantly changing world.
+Our Mission Statement emphasizes and defines the importance of success for our students: "The Oakmont community empowers and engages all students, preparing them for lifelong success as contributors in a global society."
 This emphasizes the importance of and our dedication to college and career readiness.

 Navy Blue, Columbia Blue, White